fhgomes/fhgomes/entrevistas/interview-model.md

   - Docker?
   - kubernetes or other orquestrators?

+- Wich tools have you used to achieve observability?
+- What do you know about tracing and distributed logging?
+- Have you ever worked with distributed transactions?
+  - Witch framework or tool has used to implement it?

 - Have already worked with or studied with databases?
   - Witch ones?
 ORACLE, POSTGRE,
   - knows about Flyway, Liquibase